The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Discussions and conclusions

 The limited ability of $ugrizY$ colors to discriminate between stars, galaxies, and GCs is perhaps not too surprising.
 In general, the ultraviolet-to-near-infrared emission of galaxies and star clusters is dominated by starlight.
 Galaxy light can also include emission from active galactic nuclei and both absorption and emission from the interstellar medium, and is, of course, affected by redshifting.
 The colors of the simple stellar populations of GCs change with age as different stellar evolutionary stages dominate, but galaxies also contain stars with a range of ages.
-That is, completely distinguishing between GCs simpler star formation histories and galaxies’ more complex ones is not possible with $ugrizY$ photometry alone.
+That is, completely distinguishing between the simpler star formation histories of GCs and the more complex ones of galaxies is not possible with $ugrizY$ photometry alone.
+In fact, similar data-driven investigations on distinguishing extragalactic GCs from contaminants have found that morphometric quantities may hold the most discriminatory information, except for when attempting to separate the faintest/smallest GCs from foreground stars.
+For instance, \cite{mohammadi2022} also employ a supervised learning setup to a set of confirmed GCs and ultra compact dwarf galaxies, background galaxies, and foreground stars in the Fornax Cluster, but using the colors and FWHMs from the $ugriJK_s$ (FDS + VISTA) filter-set.
+They find that the optical FWHMs were more important to separate background galaxies from GCs than any other color apart from $g-i$ and $g-r$ (which have the highest $S/N$), although using a more restricted sample of bright GCs compared to this work.
+A similar effect is observed in \cite{barbisan2022}, which uses $ugriz$ colors, magnitudes, and flux radii data of M87 from the Next Generation Virgo Cluster Survey to construct a model to select GC candidates, again, in a supervised setup.
+They found optical flux radii to be more informative than colors, however with a very restricted sample of 90 extended background galaxies, together with 1160 bright spectroscopically confirmed GCs and 2346 foreground stars.